Quitting sugar in it’s various forms can do wonders.

 When you need fuel, trade out the sugary snack foods and drinks for foods high in protein and/or fat, like almonds, peanut butter, raw cheese or avocado.
 With a much longer digestion time, they’ll supply you with a steadier, longer stream of energy.

-Yet, the takeaway isn’t to avoid anything containing sugar, but to focus on nutrient-dense whole fruits such as berries or an apple or use raw unfiltered honey when we do want something sweet!
+Yet, the takeaway isn’t to avoid anything containing sugar, but to focus on nutrient-dense whole fruits such as berries or a whole apple (with all the fiber, skin and seeds).
+If you have a yeast issue do not eat fruit.
+Only berries have the antioxidants that are worth the sugar!

 For those in need of a practical way to cut sugar, there is a 40 Day Sugar Fast community Facebook group by Wendy Speake Brunner.